 Over 5km of new and upgraded shared paths are proposed in the design.
 With ongoing support from the Department of Transport it is expected the full route will be constructed within 4 years.

-The City of Canning is currently designing a new cycling and walking route between Canning City Centre and Rossmoyne via Lynwood, Parkwood and Willetton.
-This project is jointly funded by the City and the Department of Transport.
+The detailed design of a new cycling and walking route has been completed.
+The route will connect Canning City Centre and Rossmoyne via Lynwood, Parkwood, and Willetton.

 Over 10km of new and upgraded shared paths are proposed in the design.
-With ongoing support from the Department of Transport it is expected the full route will be constructed within 5 years.
+It is expected the full route will be constructed within 5 years.

 This project connects and improves access to:

-Fleetwood Park, Woodford Park, Bannister Creek, Hossack Park, Prendwick Park, Willetton Reserve and the Canning River Regional Park.
+- Recreational opportunities – Fleetwood Park, Woodford Park, Bannister Creek, Hossack Park, Prendwick Park, Willetton Reserve, and the Canning River Regional Park.